wikty/Notes/Speech and Language Processing/README.md

 training data but more general data that we then need to adapt) (Bulyko et al. 2003, Bacchiani et al. 2004, Bellegarda 2004, Bacchiani et al. 2006, Hsu 2007, Liu et al. 2013).

-# Chapter 4 - Sentiment Analysis
+# Chapter 4 - Text Classification with Naive Bayes

 ## Text Classification